 To insulate your hot water cylinder, you should:

 Step 1.
 Turn Off Your Water Heater.
-Before installing any hot water cylinder insulation, always turn off your water heater and let it cool down before you handle it.
+Before installing any hot water cylinder wrap insulation, always turn off your water heater and let it cool down before you handle it.
 Trying to handle a heated-up fixture can be dangerous.

 Step 2.
 Measure Your Water Heater.
 Measure your water heater’s height and circumference so you know how big the insulation blanket needs to be to fully cover and insulate it.